-Roads in Iceland are notoriously quiet – you are likely to go miles and miles without seeing another sign of civilisation, leaving you free to admire the scenery and just enjoy the drive.
-But there are some things to know before you embark on your Icelandic road trip to ensure you have just as perfect a time as we did, so listen up!
+You are likely to go miles and miles without seeing another sign of civilisation, leaving you free to admire the scenery and just enjoy the drive.
+But there are some things to know when driving in Iceland to ensure you also have a perfect Iceland road trip, so listen up!

 Jump to your destination: